By Xiaomei Cai, L.Ac., Ph.D., & Qineng Tan, L.Ac., Ph.D.

 - Avoid caffeine and alcohol – some studies have shown that women who consume more of these substances are at higher risk for endometriosis (and many inflammatory conditions).
 While this doesn’t mean there is a direct link, it is still better to keep your intake of coffee and wine to a minimum.
 Avoid toxins in your food – food additives, pesticides, and chemicals in meat can trigger endometriosis symptoms.
 Focus on eating whole, natural foods and getting plenty of healthy Omega-3 fats from nuts, avocados, and high-quality fish or plant oils.

-There is also a good acupressure point to use when you are having painful cramping during menstruation.
+Above, there is also a good acupressure point to use when you are having painful cramping during menstruation, or to help relieve nausea from morning sickness.

 Acupuncture Near Me for Endometriosis